scylladb/scylladb/docs/troubleshooting/large-rows-large-cells-tables.rst

 * ``compaction_collection_elements_count_warning_threshold`` parameter (default: 10000).

 Once the threshold is reached, the relevant information is captured in the ``system.large_rows`` / ``system.large_cells`` tables.
-In addition,  a warning message is logged in the Scylla log (refer to :doc:`logging </getting-started/logging>`).
+In addition,  a warning message is logged in the ScyllaDB log (refer to :doc:`logging </getting-started/logging>`).

 Storing